OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   3. Weather: degree heat/cooling days, sunny/shady, wind
       3. Old work to get national weather service data
       4. [http://www.degreedays.net/](http://www.degreedays.net/) for degree days in CSV to correct data for weather, normalize data on 68 degree day is 0 for normal
+    This is mostly covered by a design document now.
 - Should a site be able to set a default graphic unit that would be chosen as default when OED is first loaded?
 Unclear if needed.
 Also seems risky if used this to set default meter value as likely to lead to mistakes.
+We are not going to do this.

 ## db-generalize-info